johnmcfarlane/cnl/README.md

 numeric classes which enhance integers to deliver safer, simpler, cheaper arithmetic types.
 Documentation can be found [here](http://johnmcfarlane.github.io/cnl/).

+CNL is particularly well-suited to:

+* compute or energy-constrained environments where FPUs are absent or costly;
+* compute or energy-intensive environments where arithmetic is the bottleneck such as simulations, machine learning applications and DSPs; and
+* domains such as finance where precision is essential.

 ## Requirements

 The latest version of CNL requires a C++20-compatible tool chain.